-Etude was founded in 1982 (with the production of a single Pinot Noir) by well-regarded vintner Tony Soter.
+Etude was founded in 1982 with the production of a single Pinot Noir by well-regarded vintner Tony Soter.
 Soter’s career is a compelling one spanning more than 4 decades in the wine industry.
-He was never formally trained as a wine maker when starting his career in the wine industry (his undergraduate degree was in Philosophy from Pomona College).
-He began in 1975 working in the cellar at Stag’s Leap Wine Cellars merely 3 years after that iconic winery began operations and ultimately worked with some of Napa’s biggest winery names in the 1980’s and 1990’s including Araujo (now Eisele Vineyard) Chappellet, Dalla Valle, Shafer, Spottswood and Viader Winery among others.
-Tony was also a mentor to a number of prominent Napa Valley based winemakers including (Greg Brown, now deceased) and Mia Klein.
+He was never formally trained as a wine maker when starting his career in the wine industry; his undergraduate degree was in Philosophy from Pomona College.
+He began in 1975 working in the cellar at Stag’s Leap Wine Cellars merely 3 years after that iconic winery began operations and ultimately worked with some of Napa’s biggest winery names in the 1980s and 1990s including Araujo (now Eisele Vineyard) Chappellet, Dalla Valle, Shafer, Spottswood and Viader Winery among others.
+Tony was also a mentor to a number of prominent Napa Valley based winemakers including Greg Brown and Mia Klein.

-Currently associated with both Napa and Sonoma sides of Carneros, Tony’s first Etude wines were actually made at a winery off of Big Ranch Road in what is now the Oak Knoll District just north of the city of Napa (that old winery is now home to Lewis Cellars).
-Their first Pinot Noir in 1982 was purchased from a vineyard grown near what is now Silenus Winery (the old Koves-Newland property).
+Currently associated with both the Napa and Sonoma sides of Carneros, Tony’s first Etude wines were actually made at a winery off of Big Ranch Road in what is now the Oak Knoll District just north of the city of Napa.
+That winery was the home of Lewis Cellars for many years and is owned by the Corley family of Monticello Winery.
+The first Etude Pinot Noir in 1982 was purchased from a vineyard grown near what is now Silenus Winery (the old Koves-Newland property).
 And Lee Hudson’s Carneros Vineyard played a prominent role in their early Pinot Noir wines.

-Tony sold Etude in 2000 and today Etude Winery is a part of Treasury Wine Estates (one of the world’s largest wine companies).
-Treasury is based in Melbourne, Australia with a focus on wine making and wine distribution owning wineries in select parts of the world (including a number in the Napa Valley – see our notes at the bottom of this review for more details).
+Tony sold Etude in 2000 and today Etude Winery is a part of Treasury Wine Estates, one of the world’s largest wine companies.
+Treasury is based in Melbourne, Australia with a focus on wine making and wine distribution owning wineries in select parts of the world including a number in Napa Valley – see our notes at the bottom of this review for more details.

-When Tony sold, the wise decision was made to keep him on board for a period of time during the transition after the purchase of the winery (he ended up remaining in a consulting role until 2007).
+When Tony sold, the wise decision was made to keep him on board for a period of time during the transition after the purchase of the winery; he ended up remaining in a consulting role until 2007.
 In the 35+ years since Etude was founded, the winery has only had two winemakers – Tony Soter and currently Jon Priest.
-It is remarkable the growth that this winery has experienced over the years (both in production, available vineyards sites, a sizable winery and number of employees – compared to the first 10+ years when only Tony and at times one or two other people were involved and they did not yet own a physical winery.
+It is remarkable the growth that this winery has experienced over the years, both in terms of production, vineyards sources, winery expansion and the number of employees – compared to the first 10+ years when only Tony and at times one or two other people were involved and they did not yet own a physical winery.

 Etude means “study” in French and with a direct correlation to classical music – it refers to a musical composition often created to provide a practice piece for working on a particular musical skill.

 And some fascinating history: the site of Etude’s winery and hospitality center used to be the home to RMS Brandy Distillery, a joint venture between Remy-Martin and Schramsberg Vineyards that was founded in 1982.
 Supposedly this was the first distillery built in California since prohibition.
 Ultimately the venture did not work out and they closed in 2002.
 One of their brandy’s was judged as the best brandy in the world at the 2002 International Wine and Spirits Competition.
-The good news is Etude acquired their collection of brandy after they closed – and some of these older brandy’s are still available for sale in the tasting room.
+The good news is Etude acquired their collection of brandy after they closed and as of our last visit to the winery, some of these older brandy’s are still available for sale in the tasting room.
 Because of permitting, guests cannot taste the brandy, but can smell them and certainly buy bottles.

 The tasting room is located among several historical looking grey-stone orange tiled buildings.
-The Barrel Still House building was somewhat damaged in the August 2014 Napa centered earthquake – because of this earthquake, it was partially renovated and received a new roof in late 2017.
+The Barrel Still House building was somewhat damaged in the August 2014 Napa centered earthquake; due to this earthquake, it was partially renovated and received a new roof in late 2017.
 This building is used for special events.

 As guests enter the property, one needs to drive all the way to either the side or back of the winery to reach the visitor’s entrance to the tasting room.